 Ethical issues are particularly poignant in infectious disease research.
 Trials must balance the imperative to develop new treatments with the need to protect the rights and well-being of participants.
 This includes ensuring informed consent, maintaining confidentiality, and providing the best-known care to control groups notwithstanding the experimental nature of the treatments being tested.
 Dilemmas also arise in placebo-controlled trials and in providing post-trial access to treatments that have proven effective.

-Regulatory hurdles and global coordination
+Regulatory hurdles and global coordination of infectious disease and vaccine

 The global nature of infectious diseases necessitates collaboration across borders, but disparate regulatory frameworks can complicate this coordination.
 Aligning protocols and gaining approval from multiple regulatory agencies can be a time-consuming process and can introduce delays in the research progress.
 These hurdles are exacerbated when dealing with fast-moving epidemics, as the urgency of the situation demands swift action that regulatory processes are not always equipped to accommodate.